openlegend/core-rules/core/src/04-wealth-equipment/01-chapter-four.md

 **Deadly** - Some weapons are so effective that their potency makes the wielder significantly more capable.
 Attacks made with this weapon gain advantage equal to their deadly value.
 A weapon cannot have a Deadly value greater than 3.

 **Defensive** - A defensive weapon grants advantage equal to its value when its wielder takes the Defend action.
 While wielding an item with the Defensive property, you do not gain the advantage 1 to attacks normally associated with Melee One-handed or Two-handed weapons.
 A weapon cannot have a Defensive value greater than 3.
-Wielding any Defensive weapon grants a +1 armor bonus regardless of it's Defensive value.
+Wielding any Defensive weapon grants a +1 armor bonus regardless of its Defensive value.
 This bonus does not stack with multiple Defensive weapons.

 **Delayed Ready** - the weapon cannot be used more than once per round.
 In addition, prior to using the weapon, the wielder must spend a move action to ready it.